Helena Fang

 Evidence Noncontrastivism, Or: What is Evidence, and What Do We Want it to Be?

-Beyond Basic Bayesianism, Helsinki, May 2026
+Beyond Basic Bayesianism, University of Helsinki, May 2026

 Orange Beach Epistemology Workshop, Alabama, May 2026

-Northeastern Epistemology Workshop, Boston, April 2026
+Northeastern Epistemology Workshop, Northeastern University, April 2026